 Using paint chips in shades of yellow and orange, you can knock out these cheap DIY Halloween decorations—sweet candy corn garland!
 Another idea: turn the paint cards into mini jack-o-lantern shapes.
 If you’re having a Halloween party, make your guests laugh with these “corny” Halloween jokes.

-Make a ghostly wreath decoration with cheap white felt ghosts and a black bow.
+Make a ghostly wreath with white felt ghosts and a black bow is a simple and cheap DIY Halloween decor for your home.
 You can spray your wreath gray or black, or leave it natural.
 Even sweeter: Wrap lollipops in tissues to make ghostly Halloween treats, then cover a wreath by tucking under a ribbon or attaching with glue.
-Check out these cool Halloween traditions from around the world.

-Set the scene with cheap candy corn vases by decorating a table, windowsill, or mantel.
+Set the scene with cheap Halloween decorations are candy corn vases by decorating a table, windowsill, or mantel.
 For these DIY Halloween decorations, simply spray clean, empty bottles with orange, yellow, and white paint.

-Make a ghoulish first impression with this five-minute Halloween door DIY from Honey and Fitz.
+Make a ghoulish first impression with this five-minute DIY Halloween decor by Honey and Fitz.
 First, tape paper streamers to the front door, overlapping the strips to give a wrapped look.
 Then, cut sheets of black and white construction paper into circles to make eyes.
 Place the eyes on the top of the door and tape to secure.

-Christmas ornaments make festive, cheap Halloween bulbs to decorate a house or yard.
+Christmas ornaments make festive, cheap Halloween decorations for your house or yard.
 Cover ornaments in paper mache, then paint with Halloween designs like striped witch’s stockings, pumpkins, or ghosts.
 We bet you didn’t know these facts about the history of Halloween.

 Decorate inside and out for Halloween with these ingenious DIY Halloween decorations from Curly Birds.
 Glue gauze, googly eyes, and cardboard to fashion small, square mummies.
 Set them out as place cards for a Halloween party, drop a few into the candy bucket for trick-or-treaters, or send to school with the kids to give out to classmates.
 To ensure that everyone can enjoy Halloween, stock up on these candies safe for kids with food allergies.